GAVIN

 Gavin Grenville-Wood is widely recognised as one of the leading figures in junior golf development, with a career spanning more than three decades dedicated to growing the game through youth participation, coach education, and scalable academy systems.
 His influence extends across the UK, the United States, and global coaching networks, where he has helped shape how junior golf is taught, structured, and delivered.

-Grenville-Wood began his journey in golf immediately after leaving school, committing early to a career in coaching.
+Gavin began his journey in golf immediately after leaving school, committing early to a career in coaching.
 He qualified as a PGA Professional in 1997 and quickly established himself not just as an instructor, but as a developer of coaching environments and programmes. Â

 Throughout his early career, he combined hands-on coaching with leadership roles, managing golf academies and building structured pathways for player development.
 His approach consistently centred on participation, retention, and long-term engagement rather than purely technical instruction.